codeartify/cleancodetoarchitecture/materials/slides/6-dc-fe.md

 ----
 # Emerging Software Design Algorithm (extended)
-* Separate responsibilities within the method
+* Separate responsibilities within the method (we'll do that later, too)
 * Extract private method
 * Remove direct access to non required fields of the old class
 * Wrap target state with domain-specific class